 Note: You can order a tax credits claim form if you think you qualify.
 But, you will need to submit the claim form to be sure of qualification and the amount you will get.

 The calculating device will ask for your income during the last tax year.
 Use this information if you think that your income may be different from the previous year.

 Follow these steps if you estimate your income to change by more than £2,500 this tax year.
 First estimate what your income will be and then:

 You should use the adjusted figure instead of your actual income.
 The reason is because the Tax Credit Office ignores the first £2,500 of your income change.
 But HM Revenue and Customs calculator does not.

 Your income for the last tax year was £35,000.
 You estimate a drop to £25,000 this tax year.

 In this case you would enter £27,500 into the online HMRC Working Tax Credit calculator.

 Different rules apply to those with immigration issues.
 Contact the Tax Credit Office to check whether you qualify and work out tax credits if both these apply:

-HM Revenue Tax Credits Calculator 2017/18: Working Out Tax Credits
+HMRC Tax Credits Calculator 2018/19: How to Work Out Tax Credits